ltstein/RoboND-Kinematics-Project/Kinematics-Pick-and-Place-Writeup.md

 [0, 0, 1, 0.303],
 [0, 0, 0,     1]

-Multiplying these individual matrices gives us the composition of homogeneous transforms from the base link to the gripper, shown below.
+Multiplying these individual matrices gives us the composition of homogeneous transforms from the base link to the gripper.

-T0_G=

-#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
+#### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics

-And here's where you can draw out and show your math for the derivation of your theta angles.

 The inverse kinematics problem to determine the required joint angles to obtain a desired gripper pose is split into two parts; inverse position and inverse orientation.
 Given the configuration of the KR210 arm, the first 3 joint angles can be used to determine the x,y, and z values for the gripper wrist center.
 The final 3 joints form what is called a spherical wrist, which determines the orientation of the grippers roll, pitch, and yaw.